-For the second year in a row, TurboTax will be allowing simple filers (1040 EZ/A) to complete their federal and state taxes at absolutely no cost to them — that’s $0 for federal, $0 for state, and $0 to file with TurboTax Federal Free Edition.
+For the second year in a row, TurboTax will be allowing simple filers (those using forms 1040EZ and 1040A) to complete their federal and state taxes at absolutely no cost to them — that’s $0 for federal, $0 for state, and $0 to file with TurboTax Federal Free Edition.

 To take advantage of this offer, simply click on the link here or above to get this limited time offer.